 Freie Universität Berlin – like most German universities – does not own any student dorms or housing facilities.
 Therefore, for the duration of the courses, FUBiS arranges rooms in the Jugendgästehaus Lichterfelde (JuLi), which is located in the southwestern Berlin district Lichterfelde.
 From the building it is a two- minute walk to the S-Bahn station “Osdorfer Straße” from where you can reach the FUBiS Campus within 25 minutes by public transport.
 Grocery markets and restaurants are located within immediate walking distance.

-Housing in Berlin is options.
+Housing in Berlin is optional.
 But, if you wish to use the student accommodation, FUBiS will assign you a double room in the Jugendgästehaus Lichterfelde.
 You will receive detailed information about your accommodation and the move-in procedure before the course starts in Berlin.

-Housing is provided from the first Saturday until the last Saturday of the two-week course programme in Berlin, so from 29 July - 12 August 2023.
+Housing is provided from the first Saturday until the last Saturday of the two-week course programme in Berlin, so from 29 July until 12 August 2023.
 Should you want to arrive before the official arrival and move-in day (or stay longer than the official day of departure and move-out) you will need to arrange individual accommodation for the extra days yourself.
-Also, make sure to arrange your own accommodation, in case you wish to stay in a private apartment, or in a different part of the city.
+Also, make sure to arrange your own accommodation, if you wish to stay in a private apartment, or in a different part of the city.